monte-language/monte/docs/source/ordinary-programming.rst

      single name is typical, but the first ``def`` expression above binds ``MafiaState``, ``DAY``, and ``NIGHT`` to the items from ``makeEnum`` using a :ref:`list pattern<ListPatt>`.
-An exception is raised if the match fails (with a noteable exception below).
+An exception is raised (or an ejector is fired) if the match fails.
   2. Parameters to methods are patterns which are matched against arguments.
 Match failure raises an exception.
 A :ref:`final pattern<FinalPatt>` such as ``to _printOn(out)`` or with a guard